Vinicius-PR/Ignite-additional-Challenge-02/README.md

 > yarn start

 # Conclusion
-It was not a easy task but with resilience I did it.
+It was not an easy task but with resilience I did it.
 Now with functions and typescript, the code is easier to maintain and to understand.

 This is the solution of the Aditional Challenge of Chapter 2 - Ignite - React.
 Bootcamp Administered by [Rocketseat](https://rocketseat.com.br/ "Rocketseat")